Mcashchain Hits 24 Hour Trading Volume of $0.15 (MCASH)

-Mcashchain (MCASH) traded up 1% against the US dollar during the 1 day period ending at 9:00 AM Eastern on March 31st.
-Mcashchain has a total market cap of $39.48 million and $0.15 worth of Mcashchain was traded on exchanges in the last 24 hours.
-During the last seven days, Mcashchain has traded 7% higher against the US dollar.
-One Mcashchain token can currently be purchased for approximately $0.0608 or 0.00000086 BTC on popular exchanges.
+Mcashchain (MCASH) traded down 4.5% against the US dollar during the one day period ending at 14:00 PM Eastern on April 2nd.
+In the last week, Mcashchain has traded 7.5% lower against the US dollar.
+One Mcashchain token can currently be purchased for $0.0559 or 0.00000085 BTC on major exchanges.
+Mcashchain has a total market capitalization of $36.31 million and approximately $0.15 worth of Mcashchain was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.